 Overexertion is associated with over 30 percent of all lost-time injury claims according to the BWC.
 Such job-related injuries are typically related to lifting, pushing and pulling, bending and twisting, repetitive motions and awkward postures.
 54% of lost-time injury claims resulting from overexertion are associated with lifting, pushing and pulling.
 Interestingly, professional truck drivers are at increased risk from developing carpal tunnel syndrome, not from over exertion but, rather, from steering wheel vibration that accompanies their long hours behind the wheel.

 3) Auto Accidents & Assaults on the job:

-A third category, according to one source, actually involves a hodgepodge of compensable injuries such as auto accidents and assaults while on the job (police and corrections officers are prone to these, not surprisingly); becoming caught in or compressed by machinery; and being struck by objects.
-All of these can result in significant disability and ongoing impairment, even amputation or loss of use of body parts.
+A third category, according to one source, actually involves a hodgepodge of compensable injuries such as auto accidents and assaults while on the job (police and corrections officers are prone to these); becoming caught in or compressed by machinery; and being struck by objects.
+These can result in significant disability and ongoing impairment, even amputation or loss of use of body parts.
 Amputation and loss of use of body parts are compensable under the Ohio Workers’ Compensation system.